Wernher von Braun: NASA career

 The U.S. Navy had been tasked with building a rocket to lift satellites into orbit, but the resulting Vanguard rocket launch system was unreliable.
 In 1957, with the launch of Sputnik 1, a belief grew within the United States that it lagged behind the Soviet Union in the emerging Space Race.
 American authorities then chose to use von Braun and his German team's experience with missiles to create an orbital launch vehicle.
 Von Braun had originally proposed such an idea in 1954, but it was denied at the time.

 NASA was established by law on 29 July 1958.
 One day later, the 50th Redstone rocket was successfully launched from Johnston Atoll in the south Pacific as part of Operation Hardtack I. Two years later, NASA opened the Marshall Space Flight Center at Redstone Arsenal in Huntsville, and the Army Ballistic Missile Agency (ABMA) development team led by von Braun was transferred to NASA.
 In a face-to-face meeting with Herb York at the Pentagon, von Braun made it clear he would go to NASA only if development of the Saturn were allowed to continue.
 Von Braun became the center's first director on 1 July 1960 and held the position until 27 January 1970.

 Von Braun in front of the five F-1 Saturn V test engines, 1969.
 The engines were 19 feet tall, 12 feet wide at the exhaust, and burned 15 tons of liquid oxygen and kerosene per second.

 Von Braun's early years at NASA included a failed "4 inch mission."
-On 21 November 1960 during which the first uncrewed Mercury-Redstone rocket, the rocket only rose up a mere 4 inches before settling back down onto the launch pad.
+On 21 November 1960, the first uncrewed Mercury-Redstone rocket rose up a mere 4 inches before settling back down onto the launch pad.
 The unfortunate and untimely failure of the rocket launch created a "nadir of morale in Project Mercury."
 The launch failure was later determined to be the result of a "power plug with one prong shorter than the other because a worker failed it to make it fit."
 Because of the difference in the length of one prong, the launch system detected the difference in the power disconnection as a "cut-off signal to the engine."
 The safety system in fact stopped the launch.